shivajichalise/ticketing/README.md

 ```

 > Make sure to set your JWT secrets at the end of the .env.docker file.
+> Make sure to set your MYSQL user password to secret

 3. Start the Containers